 Zendzur Lodge, a traditional Russian wilderness outpost, caters to a max of six anglers per week.
 Though the Lodge is remote, the accommodations are comfortable.
 Four suites with private bathroom and an entry/wader area.
 There are also two cabins and a separate dining hall.
 The Lodge is home to an on-site natural hot spring, enclosed in a sauna cabin on the riverbank near the Lodge.

 Meals: Excellent regional cuisine and some familiar fare.
 Savory seafood dishes, fresh fish and meat, home-baked bread, pastries...
 When salmon and dolly varden are in season, hot shore lunches are served daily on the river.
 The Lodge provides up to three bottles of beer per person, per night.
 Additional beer and vodka are available for purchase.

 and 5-days guided fishing

 Zhupanova River Float

 and Zendzur Lodge Combo:

-all ground and air transportation once in Kamchatka, all meals and accommodations at Zendzur Lodge, and guided fishing.
+All ground and air transfers once in Kamchatka, all meals and accommodations at Zendzur Hot Springs Lodge, and guided fishing.